Why Electronic Health Records Are Important When Considering Retirement

 The other day, a chiropractor called to discuss his reluctance to move his practice to electronic health records (EHR).
 There were a number of reasons, but it came down to he really didn't believe the cost and inconvenience of implementing the system were worth the value it would provide in the end.

-by Mike Whitmer in Practice Procedures on Friday, January 2, 2015
+Posted in Patient Experience on Friday, January 2, 2015

 And, by the way, he was thinking of retiring soon.
 So, he said, he wasn’t feeling any urgency to make any changes to how he managed patient records.

 Let’s approach the first concerns.
 There is no doubt EHRs are creating some chaos for chiropractors.
 As human beings, change is difficult – even when we embrace it.
 There is no doubt that EHRs are change, but the benefits significantly outweigh the short-term challenges.

 - Ease in identifying patients for follow up visits, whether routine or part of a planned course of action.

 - Increased efficiency in tracking patient notes and data.

 - Concrete record of care.
 Good EHR programs time stamp entries, so you can easily see when information was entered.

 - Improved workflow because of reduced time committed to filing and finding patient files.

 All of this contributes to a high level of patient care, which is the key to a successful practice.